On the local negativity of surfaces with numerically trivial canonical class: A bound on local Harbourne constants

-We would like to focus on the case of configurations of smooth rational curves on K3 and Enriques surfaces having only transversal intersection points.
-We start with the following result which is a generalization of a result due to Miyaoka \cite[Section~2.4]{Miyaoka1}. \begin{theorem} Let $X$ be a smooth complex projective K3 or Enriques surface and let $\mathcal{C} \subset X$ be a configuration of smooth rational curves having $n$ irreducible components and only transversal intersection points.
+We would like to focus on the case of configurations of smooth rational curves in surfaces with the numerically trivial canonical class having only transversal intersection points.
+We start with the following result which is a generalization of a result due to Miyaoka \cite[Section~2.4]{Miyaoka1}. \begin{theorem} Let $X$ be a smooth complex projective surface with numerically trivial canonical class and let ${C} \subset X$ be a configuration of smooth rational curves having $n$ irreducible components and only transversal intersection points.
 Then